Lindir01/Data1200-Exam/README.md

 ### Index
 - recreate the [matmod](https://www.oslomet.no/studier/tkd/matematisk-modellering-datavitenskap) in plain HTML5 and CSS3
-- semester subjects, displayed in a table visual representation, but does not mandate the <table>
+- semester subjects, displayed in a table visual representation, but does not mandate the "< table >"
 - can create own visual design
 - can reinvent the structure and layout of the page